Certified Nursing Assistant (CNA) Training Program

 Certified Nursing Assistants (CNAs) are caregivers who provide patients assistance with activities of daily living and basic needs.
 CNAs help patients feel safe and comfortable throughout their hospital stay.
 These direct caregivers are instrumental members of the Maine Medical Center team.

 Becoming a CNA is a great place to start your medical career!
 Maine Medical Center offers a CNA Program which is sponsored and paid for by MMC’s Center for Clinical and Professional Development in conjunction with Portland Adult Education.
 The program, offered several times a year, includes classroom work, skills labs and clinical experience.
 This 8-week program consists of 24 hours of school attendance each week.
-The next class is planned to begin January 4, 2021, and conclude February 25.
+The next class is planned to begin in March and conclude in May.
 Students will receive a stipend of $200.00 per week throughout the course.

 CNA training covers: